RAB: Provable Robustness Against Backdoor Attacks: Unified Framework for Certified Robustness

 \section{Unified Framework for Certified Robustness}

 In this section, we propose a unified theoretical framework for certified robustness against evasion and poisoning attacks for classification models.
-Our framework is based on the intuition that randomizing the prediction or training process would ``smoothen" the final prediction and therefore reduce the vulnerability.
-This principle has been successfully applied to certifying robustness against evasion attacks on classification models~\cite{cohen2019certified}.
-We will first formally define the notion of a smoothed classifier where we extend upon previous work by randomizing \emph{both} the test instance and the training set.
-We then introduce some basic terminology from hypothesis testing, from where we leverage the Neyman Pearson lemma to derive a generic robustness condition in Theorem~\ref{thm:main}.
+Our framework is based on the intuition that randomizing the prediction or training process will ``smoothen" the final prediction and therefore reduce the vulnerability to adversarial attacks.
+This principle has been successfully applied to certifying robustness against evasion attacks for classification models~\cite{cohen2019certified}.
+We first formally define the notion of a smoothed classifier where we extend upon previous work by randomizing \emph{both} the test instance and the training set.
+We then introduce basic terminology of hypothesis testing, from where we leverage the Neyman Pearson lemma to derive a generic robustness condition in Theorem~\ref{thm:main}.
 Finally, we show that this robustness condition is tight.